 7. Life Insurance

 Many veterans have trouble obtaining traditional life insurance, particularly if they sustained an injury during their time of service.
-The Servicemembers’ and Veterans’ Group Life Insurance program.
-Veterans may receive up to $400,000 in life insurance through the program which offers competitive premium rates.
+Through the Servicemembers’ and Veterans’ Group Life Insurance program, veterans may receive up to $400,000 in life insurance.
+This program also offers competitive premium rates.

 8. Mortgage Help